Legal arrangements for incapacity

 Another example of an agency arrangement is where you appoint a friend or family member as an agent to manage your financial affairs or pay bills while you are abroad for a period.
 You may appoint a professional to do these things and pay for the service – this is not an agency arrangement but is a contract for services.

-If you are suffering from physical incapacity, your bank may allow you to carry out a third-party mandate.
+If you are physically incapacitated, your bank may allow you to carry out a third-party mandate.
 This authorises your agent to perform certain functions, for example, to write cheques on your behalf.

 Agency arrangements for social welfare payments

-The Department of Employment Affairs and Social Protection (DEASP) has the power under social welfare legislation to make payments to a third party acting on behalf of a social welfare recipient.
+The Department of Social Protection (DSP) has the power under social welfare legislation to make payments to a third party acting on behalf of a social welfare recipient.
 The legal status of a social welfare agency relationship is different from the general agency relationship in that the social welfare agency may be put in place or may continue in operation if you become mentally incapable.

 There are 3 different types of social welfare agency arrangements.